AndReGeist/wandb_cluster/README.md

-Research on optimizing ML models with many hyperparameters is **significantly more efficient** if we...
+Research on optimizing ML models with many parameters is **significantly more efficient** if we...
 - Offload computation to a cluster, to be able to scale computation
 - Automize logging and analyzing experiments using e.g. weights and biases

+This repository provides Python and Shell script to run experiments on a HPC cluster using [wandb](https://wandb.ai/site) to log and analyze experiments.
+As ML example, Neural ODE regression is chosen using JAX, Diffrax, Equinox, and Optax.

 # Weights and biases
 [Weights and biases](https://wandb.ai/site), aka wandb, is a platform for ML research that allows to: